Russ Harvey Consulting - Computer and Internet Services

 The back of a router showing the ADSL and Internet ports used, but none of the four outgoing ports.

-Unless the problem is directly related to your computer or device (smartphone, tablet, WiFi printer, virtual assistant, Smart Home appliance, etc.) then it will involve either your own network or one that is further along the chain.
+Unless the problem is directly related to your computer or device (smartphone, tablet, WiFi printer, virtual assistant, Smart Home appliance, etc.) then network connection issues will involve either your own network or one that is further along the chain.

 If the issue is with your ISP or (rarely) a regional access issue, the resolution is beyond your control.
 You'll just have to wait for your ISP or the Internet structure to repair the problem.